Vietnam.vn - Nền tảng quảng bá Việt Nam

 People with severe disabilities;

-People aged 75 and over;
+People aged 75 and above;

-What activities are prioritized in the State budget for medical examination and treatment?
+What activities are prioritized in the state budget for medical examination and treatment?

-Practice license valid for 5 years
+The professional license is valid for 5 years.

-Minh Hoa (t/h)
+Minh Hoa (compiled)

 Source